-Today is mostly a transfer day as we drive through the Little Karoo, passing through scenic passes, including the Houserivier and Tradouw Passes.
+Today we drive through the Little Karoo, passing through scenic passes, including the Houserivier and Tradouw Passes.
 The journey will give us a great idea of the Karoo, one of the seven floral kingdoms of the world.
 Our journey continues to Hermanus (248 miles, 7 hours), and we stop en-route for pictures and a lunch break in Swellendam with some time to walk through the third oldest town in South Africa.
 We arrive at Hermanus in the late afternoon, and after checking into our hotel, we can take a stroll along the coast.

 Today we enjoy a free day in Hermanus to enjoy either boat based or land based whale watching activity, in season.
 There is an optional trip to Fernkloof Nature Reserve available, the reserve has an extensive network of trails to choose from.

 We leave Hermanus and take a scenic drive towards Stellenbosch, in the heart of the winelands, where we will spend the night.
 En route we will be rewarded with some wonderful views as we pass the Threewaterkloof dam to the top of the Franschoek pass.
 Here we walk a 3-mile section of the winelands trails, with stunning views over the winelands all the way to Cape Town.
-After, we travel to Franschoek and the Dieudonne wine estate for an opportunity to have a late lunch (at your own account).
+After, we travel to Franschoek and the Dieudonne wine estate for an opportunity to have a late lunch (not included).
 A wine tasting session is included.
 Later we continue to Stellenbosch, stopping for further wine tasting at an estate in town.